 How to Choose Olive Trees

-"Cold" Climates - regions where temperature can fall as low as 18°F and snow may fall occasionally.
-The selected varieties can withstand short periods of cold, but keep in mind, these are well established trees and they are not actively growing.
+Regions where temperatures can fall as low as 18°F and snow may fall occasionally.
+The selected varieties can withstand short periods of cold.

 - Frantoio